johanclasson/Rester/README.md

 # Rester

-Have you ever wished for a rest client that is easy to use on your windows phone?
-That is also available on your windows computer?
+Have you ever wished for a REST client that is easy to use on your windows phone?
+That is also available on your Windows computer?
 With the same configured data?
 Then Rester is the rest client for you.

+Rester is a multi-purpose REST client.
+It lets you configure actions for your services, so you can then invoke one of those by just pressing a button.
+If you use Rester on many devices which are connected to the same Microsoft account, your configured service actions will be kept up to date on all of them.
+All without any need for additional setup.

+Rester is an Open Source project, so if you miss a feature and have the right skills, you can implement it yourself.
+See how you can contribute in the project website.

 ## Features